from the junction with Henshall Road, which is between Moss Brow

 The house was built and occupied by Philip

 Antrobus whose family also built several of the original

 1818/19.
 In 1832 we believe The Rookery to have been occupied

 by William Crosley, the engineer and builder of the Macclesfield

 At that time, 1830s, the house was smaller, extending (see

-picture below left) from the right side as far as the gutter
+lower picture) from the right side as far as the

 By 1851 Peter Brooke, Cotton Merchant, age 76, had retired